Card of Darkness Accessibility Report

 Simple Minimal Reading: Minimal reading is required.
 The quantity and complexity of reading are at a level that a primary/elementary student (9-year-old) could understand.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.

 Similar Games With More Accessibility Features for Reading

-If you want to play Card of Darkness, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Card of Darkness, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Card of Darkness has 2 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 2 accessibility features for Navigation in Card of Darkness which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.